ASX tumbles $70b in two days over global recession fears

-Australian shares have tumbled in early trade over rising fears of a global recession.
+Australian shares are trading sharply lower due to rising fears of a global recession.

-The benchmark index has plunged by 3.8 per cent in two days, when yesterday’s losses (-1.5 per cent) are factored in.
+It has, however, plunged by 3.5 per cent in two days, following yesterday’s losses (-1.5 per cent).

-In dollar terms, the local share market has lost $77 billion over two trading sessions.
+In dollar terms, the local share market has lost around $70 billion in value over two trading sessions.

+Investor sentiment has also dipped across the Asia-Pacific, with Tokyo’s Nikkei (-2 per cent) and Hong Kong’s Hang Seng index (-0.5 per cent) experiencing moderate to heavy losses.

-Every sector is posting heavy losses, with energy (-2.9 per cent), health care (-2.4 per cent) and financials (-2.4 per cent) being the weakest performers.
+Every sector is posting heavy losses, with energy (-2.9 per cent), technology (-2.4 per cent) and telcos (-2.4 per cent) being the weakest performers.

-Only nine companies on the ASX 200 — mostly gold miners — are climbing higher amid the sea of red.
+19 companies on the ASX 200 – with gold miners among the list – are climbing higher amid the sea of red.

-Northern Star Resources, Saracen Mineral Holdings and Gold Road Resources are the best-performing stocks, all of which have lifted by at least 4.8 per cent each.
+Northern Star Resources, Saracen Mineral Holdings and Evolution Mining are the best-performing stocks.

+The safe-haven demand for gold surged amid concerns of a global economic downturn.

-On the flipside, Afterpay (-3.7 per cent), Nine Entertainment (-3.3 per cent) and Whitehaven Coal (-4.1 per cent) are posting the steepest losses.
+On the flipside, Austal (-5.1 per cent) and NRW Holdings (-4.9 per cent) are posting some of the steepest losses.

 The local market’s weak performance follows a heavy sell-off that occurred across foreign markets overnight.